-The final draft of the FY 2025-2027 Unified Planning Work Program is included in the meeting packet, beginning on page 60.
+The final draft of the FY 2025-2027 Unified Planning Work Program is included in the meeting packet, beginning on page 65.
 For more information, please contact Diane Myers-Krug.

-Formal action is being requested to recommend adoption of the FY 2025-2027 Unified Planning Work Program.
+The HATS Technical Committee recommend adoption of the FY 2025-2027 Unified Planning Work Program.
+Formal action from the Coordinating Committee is requested.